phauer/edinburgh-wordpress-theme/README.md

 # Development
 ```
-gulp createFinal # creates the final folder with all required
+gulp createFinal # creates the res folder with all required
 ```